Table of Contents

 PROBLEM: “The manual say's to use the airport to calibrate, but my weather station is at a completely different altitude than my airport.
 Shouldn't both be at the same altitude?”

-In setting up their barometers, owners of weather stations are often concerned about their airport’s elevation being different from their weather station’s elevation.
+SOLUTION: In setting up their barometers, owners of weather stations are often concerned about their airport’s elevation being different from their weather station’s elevation.
 We assume that we can't compare our weather station with an airport at a different elevation than ours.
 The manual says to compare and calibrate your barometer with a close-by airport.
 How can you do that if the airport is a lot higher (or lower) than your weather station?

 You would be correct — you can't directly compare pressures at different elevations.
 If you did, high elevations would always show low pressure and low elevations would always show high pressure.
 It is important to note that station pressure values are reduced down to mean sea level elevation so that one can make valid pressure comparisons between weather stations that are at different elevations.
 Mean sea level elevation is the common denominator that is used.
 All the fancy algorithms and equations do is to convert your station pressure to what it would be at sea level elevation.
 Therefore, the isobars you see on weather maps are all the station pressures from all the weather stations that have been converted (reduced) to sea level pressure at sea level elevation, so everyone is on the same level playing field.